alexhaydock/blog.infected.systems/content/posts/2025-10-14-the-five-megabyte-nas/index.md

 But before you cry clickbait -- I want this post to serve mostly as a showcase of how SSHFS can be used to create an extremely minimal network-mountable-disk setup that's usable like a regular NAS without needing to worry about heavy WebUIs, large attack surfaces, and (critically) without having to learn the dark arts of Samba permissions or NFSv4 ACLs.

 In my case, this article will focus on my approach using a very minimal Alpine Linux container on top of Proxmox -- but the concepts here can be generalised to mostly any Linux or BSD setup.
 The only requirements are:
-* Some storage somewhere on your server
+* Some storage somewhere on your host
-* An SSH server
+* An SSH server installed

 That's pretty much it.